Report on Government Services 2023

 - the number of public hospitals accredited, as a proportion of all public hospitals assessed for accreditation in the same calendar year

-- the number of public hospitals accredited during the calendar year that required actions to achieve accreditation, as a proportion of all public hospitals accredited during the same calendar year.
+- the number of public hospitals accredited during the calendar year that required remedial actions to achieve accreditation, as a proportion of all public hospitals accredited during the same calendar year.

 It is mandatory for all hospitals and day procedure services to be accredited to the Standards.
-Health service organisations must demonstrate that they meet all of the requirements in the Standards to achieve accreditation.
+Health service organisations must demonstrate that they meet all requirements in the Standards to achieve accreditation.
 Reaccreditation against the Standards is required every three years.
 The standards are: